SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 The downside of a prescriptive approach is, mainly, the inability to adapt and adequately react to unusual incidents – both of which are serious safety concerns and indicate very strongly that a prescriptive approach is an extremely dangerous long-term strategy.
 Operators that adopt the prescriptive-based implementation may have all the required documented risk management processes, but it is highly unlikely that safety managers and department heads actually follow their procedures.

 Smaller organizations do not have the volume of safety reports for auditors to analyze.
-Furthermore, auditors are not doing a deep dive when conducting their SMS audits.
+Furthermore, auditors do not dive deep into their SMS audits.
 After all, an SMS's complexity is commensurate to the size and complexity of the operator.
 Consequently, auditors may not be as zealous in their scrutiny with a smaller operator as they are with a medium to a large operator.

 SMS Pro Fulfills SRM & SA Compliance Requirement